ROB1-alt/ROB1-alt.github.io/README.md

 # Intensive week(03/02/2020 to 07/02/2020)

 03/02/2020
 Initial commit of the project.
-Beginning of the websites rebuilding.
+Beginning of the websites rebuilding.💥

 04/02/2020
 Second commit of the project.
 Animations were added and bugs were fixed.